-For couples, head to the Binh Minh Jazz Club for a romantic evening of drinks and music or watch the Thang Long Water Puppet Show; a tourist favourite.
-For a more lively evening, head to HERO nightclub or head to our favourite bar, Legend Beer in the Old Quarter.
+For couples, head to the Binh Minh Jazz Club for a romantic evening of drinks and music or watch the Thang Long Water Puppet Show; a tourist favorite.
+For a more lively evening, head to HERO nightclub or head to our favorite bar, Legend Beer in the Old Quarter.

 Once you are finished with Hanoi, make sure to visit the gorgeous terraces in Sapa or the breathtaking beauty of Halong Bay.
-The best part is, there are plenty of Halong Bay cruises for backpackers and budget travellers, so you can still experience the gorgeous karsts on any budget.
+The best part is, that there are plenty of Halong Bay cruises for backpackers and budget travelers, so you can still experience the gorgeous karsts on any budget.

 - We LOVE this camera for our travel photography.

 - For a cheap, easy and compact camera, we use this to vlog and take photographs.